procf/colloids-setup/System-Setup/01-Jamf.md

 ## Removing Jamf requires re-installing macOS

 Once IT confirms that your computer is unmanaged, you can remove Jamf.
-Unfortunately you do not have permission to do this.
+Unfortunately you do not have administrator priviledges to do this directly.
 Instead you must erase the computer and reinstall macOS.
 If you have already used your computer, be sure to back it up with TimeMachine or copy any important files to an external hard drive or cloud storage, then follow [Apple's instructions on How to reinstall macOS](https://support.apple.com/en-us/HT204904).